murthyravi14/apim-charts/charts/portal/README.md

 ## Introduction
 This Chart deploys the Layer7 API Developer Portal on a Kubernetes Cluster using the Helm Package Manager.
+## 2.3.10 General Updates
+- This new version of the chart supports API Portal 5.3.1
+- Removed PSSG container
+- Upgrade to 2.3.10 is only supported from 2.3.8 chart version as per the Portal version.
 ## 2.3.9 General Updates
 - This new version of the chart supports API Portal 5.3
 - Upgrade to 2.3.9 is only supported from 2.3.4 chart version as per the Portal version.